xXCrash2BomberXx/TinyChat/README.md

 > [!NOTE]
 > Although this project is usable in the ways described below, this is *not* complete and progress can be seen [here](#features) as well as planned improvements for the future.
+> Additionally, this project has been reported to not work on MS Edge, Brave, and Safari.

 TinyChat works through the usage of [PeerJS](https://peerjs.com/).
 When you open a TinyChat web page, a User ID will be shown in the top right bar.
 This User ID is how people can contact you, but this will change every time you refresh the page.
-TinyChat aims to give end-to-end encrypted communication through RSA-OAEP and AES-CBC encryption.
+TinyChat aims to give end-to-end encrypted communication through RSA-OAEP, Elliptic Curve Diffie-Hellman, and AES-CBC encryption.
 Each conversation will have a unique AES-256 key with that key being shared using your RSA public key to allow the peer to produce a key that only the sender knows prior to encryption and that only you can decrypt as it will be encrypted with your RSA public key.

 > [!IMPORTANT]
 > Although the messages themselves are encrypted, many other metadata items are not.
-> Further explanation of how this is done can be seen [here](#mermaid-diagram).
+> Further explanation of how this is done can be seen [here](#key-establishment).
 >
 > What the attacker *cannot* read:
 >